Global Views of China

 But China’s rise does not speak for itself.
 How is it understood around the world?
 For instance, why does the average Briton feel more negatively about China than, say, the average Greek?
 And what best explains differences between subgroups within countries?
 For instance, how might pre-existing identities (e.g. being more nativist or cosmopolitian) or ideological commitments (e.g. to the left or right) shape views of China?

 And what role might shared pasts play in shaping 21st century views of China?
 For instance, how might their shared communist pasts shape views of China among Central and Eastern European publics?
 Or how might Chinese history writing about its past empires shape how China’s East Asian neighbours view it?

-MCI has partnered with scholars and public opinion reseacrchers around the world to study such questions.
+MCI has partnered with scholars around the world to study global views of China.
 Recent publications include:

 ABS.
 The Chinese government’s cover-up of the origins of the new coronavirus, and its more openly prideful and aggressive foreign and human rights policies, triggered a dramatic deterioration of foreign views of China in 2020.
 That year also witnessed a significant increase in anti-Chinese/Asian prejudice around the world.
 Could the former have shaped the latter?
 Drawing on theories of prejudice and ideology, and using an Autumn 2020 13-nation European survey about China, this paper explores whether increasingly negative attitudes toward Chinese government policies prejudiced European views of local Chinese students, tourists, and communities.
 It finds substantial evidence of a spillover effect, an effect which is stronger among conservative Europeans than among progressive Europeans more motivated to avoid prejudice.
 The paper concludes with thoughts on the danger that China’s prideful “wolf warriors” pose for Chinese students, tourists, and local Chinese communities confronting prejudice in Europe today.